MONICA-Project/scral-framework/README.md

 ```

 ### Test
-SCRAL does not have at the moment a test suite.
+SCRAL does not have at the moment a test suite.<br>
 Feel free to contribute if you want! :)

 ### Build
 SCRAL is mainly written in Python 3 (that is an interpreted language) and so it could just be started without building anything.

-## Licensing
-**Copyright © 2017-2020 [Jacopo Foglietti](http://ismb.it/jacopo.foglietti/)
-and [Luca Mannella](http://ismb.it/luca.mannella) for [LINKS Foundation](http://linksfoundation.com/).**

-*SCRAL* is licensed under the 2-Clause BSD License ([BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause)).

 ## Contributing
 Contributions are welcome.

 Please fork, make your changes, and submit a pull request.
 For major changes, please open an issue first and discuss it with the other authors.

+## Licensing
+**Copyright © 2017-2020 [Jacopo Foglietti](http://ismb.it/jacopo.foglietti/)
+and [Luca Mannella](http://ismb.it/luca.mannella) for [LINKS Foundation](http://linksfoundation.com/).**

+*SCRAL* is licensed under the Apache 2 License (click [here](https://opensource.org/licenses/Apache-2.0) for details).

 ## Affiliation
 ![MONICA](https://github.com/MONICA-Project/template/raw/master/monica.png)